Rolex Holographic sticker: The Story About the Rolex Caseback Stickers

-Of course, it’s important to remember that watches are small and fine mechanical objects, and as all production objects, mistakes and errors can be made.
+Of course, it’s important to remember that watches are small and fine mechanical objects, and as with all production objects, mistakes and errors can be made.
 Especially if you are producing larger quantities.

-Tudor makes fine watches that are known to offer both quality and quite good attention to detail, but at the same time, Tudor produces a large number of watches per year, and so it is understandable that errors can occur somewhere in the production chain.
+Tudor makes fine watches that are known to offer both quality and quite good attention to detail, but at the same time, Tudor produces a large number of watches per year, so it is understandable that errors can occur somewhere in the production chain.

 Tudor Warranty: How long is the Tudor warranty?